shivammishhra5/ai-job-search-master/README.md

 Give it your local job board's URL.
 The command investigates the portal (search-URL pattern, result-page structure, robots.txt/access rules), scaffolds a CLI skill with the same structure, commands, and output contract as the shipped ones, and test-runs a live query before registering anything.
 Auth-walled portals are declined, and portals with restrictive terms get a prominent personal-use-only warning in the generated skill.
 The generated skill is market-specific and lives in your fork; the generator itself is the universal part.

 Maintaining a fork adapted to your market or language?
-Add it to the [Community forks & adaptations](https://github.com/MadsLorentzen/ai-job-search/discussions/78) thread so others can find it.
+Add it to the [Community forks & adaptations](https://github.com/shivammishhra5/ai-job-search-master/discussions/78) thread so others can find it.

 For **country-agnostic** starting points outside Denmark, the repo ships two portal skills alongside the Danish demos:

 - **`linkedin-search`** — built on LinkedIn's public, unauthenticated `jobs-guest` endpoints.
 Field-agnostic, **zero runtime dependencies** (runs with just `bun`), and takes the search location as an explicit flag, so it works for any market out of the box (`-l "Berlin, Germany"`, `-l "Mumbai, Maharashtra, India"`, `-l "Remote"`, …).
 Intended for **personal use only** — automated access is against LinkedIn's Terms of Service, so keep volume low.
 See `.agents/skills/linkedin-search/SKILL.md`.
-- **`freehire-search`** — queries the [freehire.me](https://freehire.me) aggregator's public REST API (JSON, no API key).
-Tech-focused (software, data, engineering, DevOps, remote), multi-market via facet flags (`--region`, `--country`, `--remote`), and **zero runtime dependencies**.
-Unlike the HTML-scraping Danish portals, results come back structured (skills, seniority, category).
-The backend is MIT-licensed and [self-hostable](https://github.com/strelov1/freehire) — point `FREEHIRE_API_URL` at your own instance if you prefer.
-See `.agents/skills/freehire-search/SKILL.md`.
+-
 ### Salary benchmarking

 The salary tool works with any salary data you provide (union statistics, Glassdoor exports, personal research, etc.).
 See `tools/README_SALARY_TOOL.md` for the expected format and setup.
 If you don't have salary data, the salary step is simply skipped.